bakaphp/kanvas-doc/companies.md

 ## Get Company Settings

-The method getCompanySettings fetch all settings associates to the current company.
-It returns a [CompanySettings]() interface.
+The getCompanySettings method fetches all settings associated with the current company.
+It returns a CompanySettings interface.

 ```js
 Kanvas.companies.getCompanySettings(): CompanySettings